10 Referral Program Strategies to Steal

 However, it’s wishful thinking to assume every satisfied customer will refer your business.
 Referrals typically occur at random or because that person was feeling particularly generous.
 Often, there needs to be a reason for your customer to refer your business and a well-thought-out plan behind it.

-A successful referral program will build awareness for your business and help you grow your customer base with your desired customer type.
-It’s one of the best ways to engage and leverage the power of a group that already knows and loves your product/service.
+A successful referral program will build awareness for your business and help you grow your customer base with your desired customer type – it can lead to a 30% higher conversion rate and a 37% higher retention rate—B2B businesses with referrals often experience a 70% higher conversion rate.
+Creating an effective referral program is one of the best ways to engage and leverage the power of a group (influencers) that already knows and loves your product/service.

 Types of Referral Programs

 The referral program method you choose will depend largely on what your business offers.
 While you can build a robust referral program, it doesn’t guarantee your existing customers will send referrals your way.
 Improve your chances of success by first outlining the type of referral program that will resonate most with your customers.

 With regards to various referral marketing strategies, this is the most traditional referral program, where you simply ask your customer for a referral.
 Ask for a referral in person, over the phone, via text message or by email, especially if you just completed a service or transaction and you know your customer is satisfied.

 - Example: Send an email to a customer that follows up on a recent purchase and asks for a referral.

 A tangible reward program offers your customer a tangible incentive of value that will shed a positive light on your business.
 One method is to offer a discount or a number of credits if a customer refers a friend (or for each referred friend).
 Be sure the referral reward you set up is simple, attainable and easy to understand.